versionone/VersionOne.Client.Requestor/TECHNICAL.md

 # 1. Open Source Technologies Overview

 **Note**: Skip this part if you just want to try the hands on demos and exercises first.
+The first demo is of the Requestor tool itself, but the first exercise is actually a hand-crafted Story editor which will give you a better understanding of the REST API and how to use it with jQuery's AJAX support.
+The second exercise shows how the other, more advanced, open source libraries are used to make the Requestor tool.

-But, please refer back to it later to see if you can help with suggestions regarding the areas for improvement.
+Even if you do skip straight into those, please refer back to this section later to see if you can help with suggestions regarding the areas for improvement.
 Thanks!

 Just as the VersionOne API and Platform are open source, so are the technologies used in the Requestor tool.
 All of these are popular tools, many already in use by the VersionOne core team.
 Others are "up and coming", or tried and true libraries and frameworks in the web development and open source communities.